trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/workspaces/Create-categories.md

 ## Automatic import with accounting integration

-Ieatta automatically imports your expense-related general ledger accounts as categories when you use an accounting integration (for example, QuickBooks Online, QuickBooks Desktop, Sage Intacct, Xero, or NetSuite).
+Expensify automatically imports your expense-related general ledger accounts as categories when you use an accounting integration (for example, QuickBooks Online, QuickBooks Desktop, Sage Intacct, Xero, or NetSuite).

-To update your categories in Ieatta, you must first update the category in your accounting system.
-Then in Ieatta,
+To update your categories in Expensify, you must first update the category in your accounting system.
+Then in Expensify,

 1. Hover over Settings, then click **Workspaces**.
 2. Click the **Group** tab on the left.